27 Cancri

 27 Cancri is a single star in the zodiac constellation of Cancer, located around 990 light-years away from the Sun.
 It is visible to the naked eye as a faint, red-hued star with a typical apparent visual magnitude of around +5.56.
 The star is moving closer to the Earth with a heliocentric radial velocity of −8.3 km/s.
 It is a member of the Arcturus stream, a group of stars with high proper motion and metal-poor properties thought to be the remnants of a small galaxy consumed by the Milky Way.

+The variability of the brightness of 27 Cancri was announced by Joel Stebbins and Charles Morse Huffer in 1928, based on observations made at Washburn Observatory.
+It was given its variable star designation, BP Cancri, in 1977.

 This is an aging red giant with a stellar classification of M3 IIIa, currently on the asymptotic giant branch.
 It is classified as a semiregular variable star of type SRb and its brightness varies from magnitude +5.41 to +5.75 with a period of 40 days.
 The star is radiating around 2,455 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,574 K.